serika-dev/Terms-Privacy/Terms.md

 - **“Services”** means all functionalities, tools, and features provided by the Platform.
 - **“User-Generated Content”** means any content uploaded, posted, or otherwise made available by a User.
 - **“AI-Generated Content”** means any content produced by the Platform’s artificial intelligence systems in response to User input.

+- **“Toka”** means the social microblogging sub-platform operated by Schoolsquid that utilizes Serika.dev account authentication and shares common infrastructure and policies with Serika.dev.
+- **“OAuth Client”** means a third-party application registered by an independent developer to access a User’s Serika.dev account via OAuth with the User’s authorization and subject to the scopes the User approves.
+- **“Third-Party Application”** means any application, website, or service not operated by Schoolsquid that a User authorizes to access their account through OAuth.

 ---